robwschlegel/MHWapp/README.md

   * /MHW_daily_fixes.R - Occassionally the daily processing hits a bump.
 This script contains functions used to smooth out those issues as they arise.
 This occurrs less than once a month.
   * /MHW_daily_test.R - This script houses code used to poke and prod at the MHW_daily.R and MHW_daily_functions.R scripts.
   * /MHW_annual_summary.R - This script contains code used to calculate annual summaries for MHWs.
 The figures created in this script are saved in /figures/ and the data files are saved in /data/annual_summary/.
   * /LICENSE.md - The MIT License for the MHW Tracker open source software.
 This applies to all files found within this GitHub repository.
   * /README.md - That's this file, the one you are reading now.
   * /data/ - This folder contains data files and scripts used in addition to the primary purpose of the Tracker.
+    * /extract_spatial.R - This script houses code used to extract bespoke bits of results and convert them to spatial type files.
     * /annual_summary/ - This folder contains different types of annual summaries of MHW results.
       * /MHW_cat_pixel_X.Rds - These files contain annual summaries of MHW statistics per pixel of the ocean.
       * /MHW_cat_daily_X.Rds - These files contain annual summaries of MHW statistics per day of that year.